coder-glitche/prep-ai/README.md

 Prep.AI is a full-stack voice-based mock interview agent.
 This document includes: tech stack, setup, and run instructions for both backend and frontend.

+To solve the issue of conversational AI voice agents instead of using readily available APIs or voice agents from ELEVEN LABS or VAPI which are costly
+Ive built this interviewer voice agent using open - source models like

+- Llama 3.1 - 8b instant model for Natural Language processing, conversation flow , memory and knowledge base handling.
+- OpenAI whispher large turbo for Speech to Text (transcription).
+- Browser SpeechSynthesis for Text to Speech (voice generation).

 ## Features

 It can: